sbunivedu/call_stack_elimination/README.md

 (trampoline (my-length-cps '(1 2 3 4) (make-cont (lambda (i) i))))
 ```
 This version uses ["named let"](https://stackoverflow.com/questions/31909121/how-does-the-named-let-in-the-form-of-a-loop-work) expression,
-which is equivalent defining a tail recursive internal function as follows:
+which is equivalent to defining a tail recursive function with `letrec` as follows:
 ```scheme
 (define trampoline
   (lambda (result)